-Tarique Rahman, the elder son of former prime minister and BNP chairperson Khaleda Zia, has been appointed as the senior vice chairman of the party Tuesday.
+Dhaka, Dec 8 (bdnews24.com) – Tarique Rahman, the elder son of former prime minister and BNP chairperson Khaleda Zia, was appointed as the senior vice chairman of the party Tuesday.

 The appointment was met with jubilation by delegates at the party's national council held at the Bangabandhu International Conference Centre.